Digital Methamphetamine and Cocaine Addiction Treatment in Arizona on your smartphone

 We stick with you if you relapse, our science-backed program works to help you reduce and stop using meth and cocaine.
 After doing the hard work of detox from meth and cocaine and managing withdrawal without any FDA approved medications to help, Affect keeps you on your recovery path and you gain the tools to manage triggers and rebuild your life.

-A stimulant addiction recovery program that is easy to keep working
+An addiction recovery program that is easy to keep working

 Data shows that the longer people are in addiction treatment for stimulants, the better their recovery is.
 The key to a successful addiction recovery journey is easy access to continuing care and a recovery program that fits your life.
 We make it easy to work with digital meth and cocaine treatment professionals, and also make it affordable.
 The cost of Affect’s care is cheaper than traditional outpatient programs and inpatient rehab centers in Arizona.